TITANIUM339/Bedrock-server-updater/README.md

 Requirements: requests.

-Note: make sure to backup you're stuff in case anything goes wrong :).
+Note: Make sure before running the script that the server is stopped.
+Don't forget to backup you're stuff in case anything goes wrong :).